datocms/vue-datocms/README.md

 ## Live real-time updates

 Thanks to the `subscribeToQuery` helper provided by the [datocms-listen](https://www.npmjs.com/package/datocms-listen) package you can get real-time updates for the page when the content changes.
-It uses DatoCMS's [Real-time Updates API](https://www.datocms.com/docs/real-time-updates-api/api-reference) to receive the updated query results in real-time, and is able to reconnect in case of network failures.
+This helper connects to the DatoCMS's [Real-time Updates API](https://www.datocms.com/docs/real-time-updates-api/api-reference) to receive the updated query results in real-time, and is able to reconnect in case of network failures.

 Live updates are great both to get instant previews of your content while editing it inside DatoCMS, or to offer real-time updates of content to your visitors (ie. news site).